 - Spirituality and Health: What is the relationship between a sense of spirituality and medical health?
 What are we truly praying for when we “pray for health”?
 What is the relationship between “healing” and “curing”?

-- Science of Virtue: Can we measure virtues?
+- The Science of Virtue: Can we measure virtues?
 Are virtues associated with human flourishing?
 How can we ground Jewish teachings on subjects like gratitude, self-control, generosity, or forgiveness in the latest science?

 - Genesis and the Big Bang / Evolution: How do we read the Bible in light of Big Bang cosmology and the theory of natural selection?

-Please note: While all possible topics about Judaism and science will be considered, we are looking for particularly unique proposals.
-If you are planning to focus on topics that have been covered in many other venues or forms, such as environmental science, bio-ethics or abortion, please reach out to us to discuss this further.
+Please note: While all possible topics about Judaism and science will be considered, if you are planning to focus on topics that have been covered in many other venues or forms, such as environmental science, bio-ethics or abortion, please reach out to us to discuss this further.

 What will the ultimate impact be?